 On April 4, Georgia Attorney General Chris Carr announced an $8.5 million settlement with a national debt collector, resolving allegations that the company violated the Fair Debt Collection Practices Act and the Georgia Fair Business Practices Act.
 View the Enforcement Watch blog post.

 NRS Spring 2018 Compliance Conference – April 26

 Join NRS at its Spring 2018 Conference – Compliance Agility: Risk, Resources & Technology, where industry experts will address how investment adviser and broker-dealer firms can successfully navigate the disruptive currents of regulatory change and adapt agile procedures to compliance programs.

 Hosted by the American Bar Association, this special program is dedicated to an in-depth analysis of the emerging legal issues and the latest legal events concerning digital currencies, like bitcoin, and blockchain technology.
-Grant Fondo, partner and chair of Goodwin’s Digital Currency & Blockchain Technology practice, will be a featured speaker.
+Grant Fondo, partner will be a featured speaker.

 MBA’s Legal Issues and Regulatory Compliance Conference gathers industry leaders to consider best practices, organizational changes needed to assimilate to final rules and knowledge to educate staff.
 Goodwin is a sponsor.

 Join American Conference Institute for the Inaugural Fintech Regulatory & Compliance Payments Conference.
 This conference will bring together an unparalleled faculty of in-house counsel and compliance professionals, senior executives from industry-leading companies, high-level regulatory and enforcement officials, and top outside counsel specializing in payment systems and Fintech who will provide you with the key insights, proven strategies, and best practices necessary to navigate the legal, compliance, and technical hurdles arising from this brave new world.
 For more information, please visit the event website.